Website and mobile privacy notice

 Where does Collins store your information?

-Because Collins, and its parent company UTC, are global companies with locations in many different countries, we may transfer your information from one legal entity to another or from one country to another in order to accomplish the purposes listed above.
+Because Collins, and its parent company Raytheon Technologies, are global companies with locations in many different countries, we may transfer your information from one legal entity to another or from one country to another in order to accomplish the purposes listed above.
 These countries include, at a minimum, the United States, the many of the member states of the European Union, Canada and other countries, including some in Asia.
 We will transfer your personal information consistent with applicable legal requirements and only to the extent necessary for the purposes set forth above.

 Collins relies on available legal mechanisms to enable the legal transfer of personal information across borders.
 To the extent that Collins relies on the standard contractual clauses (also called the model clauses) or Binding Corporate Rules to authorize transfer, Collins will comply with those requirements, including where there may be a conflict between those requirements and this Notice.
-To read Collins's Binding Corporate Rules, click here to select the version in the language of your choosing.
+To read Collins' Binding Corporate Rules, click here to select the version in the language of your choosing.

 Does Collins use your personal information to contact you?